 The USSS Competition (COMP) Team is for the very motivated U14/U16/U19 (13-18 year old) athlete who wishes to train 4 days a week or more.
 Besides racing, these athletes will focus on all-mountain free-skiing, technical drills, gate training (including speed elements of super-G & downhill), goal setting, mental visualization, teamwork, and leadership.
 The COMP team will attend select USSS scored NWC, Evergreen Cups, and U14 PNSA Divisional series on and off Mt.Hood.
-Training will start in September with 3 days of dryland training throughout September, October, and November.
-On hill training will start at the end of November with a 5 day fall training camp.
+Training will start in September with 4 days of dryland training throughout September, October, and November.
+On hill training will start at the end of November with a 10 day fall training camp in Canada.

 COMP Team athlete requirements: Skis: GS, SL, SG, FIS race helmet, all slalom protective gear, Back protector for all GS, SG, DH training and races.
 Season passes for Mt Hood Meadows and Fusion Pass.
 USSS Competitor License required.

 |12-17||Sep 2nd – Nov: Fall Dryland (2X a Week)